County Park Rules

 - In parks with designated camping areas, no person shall camp except in those areas designated for camping.

-- No person shall camp in any County Park for more than 14 days out of any 28 day period.
+- No person shall camp in any County Park for more than 14 days per season.

 - Quiet hours shall be observed in all camping areas between the hours of 10 p.m. and 7 a.m. and campers shall respect the right of others to peace and quiet.